Gayatri Chakravorty Spivak: 1980s to present

 In 1982, she was appointed as the Longstreet Professor in English and Comparative Literature at Emory University.
 In 1986, at the University of Pittsburgh, she became the first Mellon Professor of English.
 Here, she established the Cultural Studies program.
 From 1991, she was a member of faculty at Columbia University as Avalon Foundation Professor in the Humanities, where, in 2007, she was made University Professor in the Humanities.

 Since 1986, Spivak has been engaged in teaching and training adults and children among the landless illiterates on the border of West Bengal and Bihar/Jharkhand.
-This sustained attempt to access the epistemologies damaged by the millennial oppression of the caste system has allowed her to understand the situation of globality as well as the limits of high theory more clearly.
+She has stated that this sustained attempt in practical work has allowed her the limits of high theory more clearly.
 In 1997, her friend Lore Metzger, a survivor of the Third Reich, left her $10,000 in her will, to help with the work of rural education.
-With this, Spivak established the Pares Chandra and Sivani Chakravorty Memorial Foundation for Rural Education; to which she contributed the majority of her Kyoto Prize.
+With this, Spivak established the Pares Chandra and Sivani Chakravorty Memorial Foundation for Rural Education, to which she contributed the majority of her Kyoto Prize.